pashkov256/tcache/README.md

 ```

 ## Event Hooks (OnInsert, OnUpdate, OnDelete, OnExpire)
-`tcache` supports event hooks to execute custom logic when items are inserted, updated, deleted, or expired.
+`tcache` supports event hooks to execute custom logic when items are inserted, updated, deleted, expired or evict.
 ```go

 // OnInsert: Called when an item is added